FGM is happening in our own backyard, threatening the health and lives of more than half a million Americans.

-Up until two years ago, the U.S. stood with Australia, the United Kingdom, Canada, New Zealand and thirteen other countries in Western Europe in banning female genital mutilation.
+The U.S. stands with Australia, the United Kingdom, Canada, New Zealand and thirteen other countries in Western Europe in banning female genital mutilation.
 The practice was first banned by Congress in 1996 with the adoption of the Prohibition of Female Genital Mutilation Act (18 U.S.C. § 116).
 Because this federal ban fell short in addressing the issue of vacation cutting, Sanctuary and fellow advocates fought to protect American girls abroad and succeeded.
 In 2013, the act was amended to outlaw the transport of women and girls out of the U.S. for the purpose of FGM.
-But a more recent ruling struck down the federal ban as unconstitutional, leaving hundreds of thousands of girls in the U.S. at risk of female genital mutilation.

-The first blow to the federal FGM prohibition came when the U.S. District Court for the Eastern District of Michigan returned a decision in the matter United States v.
+The first blow to the federal FGM prohibition came in 2018, when the U.S. District Court for the Eastern District of Michigan returned a decision in the matter United States v.
 Nagarwala.
-On November 20, 2018, Judge Friedman dropped most of the charges against the defendants, two doctors and four parents accused of mutilating the genitals of nine young girls.
+In November of that year, Judge Friedman dropped most of the charges against the defendants, two doctors and four parents accused of mutilating the genitals of nine young girls.
 Five of the nine girls had been transported across state lines from Minnesota and Illinois (where state FGM prohibitions existed) to Michigan (where no state-level prohibition existed at the time).
 Prosecutors also estimated that Dr. Nagarwala and her accomplices may have cut as many as 100 girls.
 Judge Friedman, however, declared in his ruling that the 1996 federal ban was unconstitutional:

 “FGM is a ‘local criminal activity’ which, in keeping with longstanding tradition and our federal system of government, is for the states to regulate, not Congress.” – Judge Bernard Friedman

-Now, we face the difficult situation of outlawing female genital mutilation on our own soil—again.
-As the United States has done before, it must stand up, identify, and decry this form of gender-based violence.
-This practice is pervasive and cannot be eradicated based solely on state criminal laws.
+Like other forms of gender-based violence, female genital mutilation is pervasive and cannot be eradicated based solely on state criminal laws.
 In addition to enacting new laws to deter U.S. families from practicing female genital mutilation, both at home and abroad, we must fight the misconceptions fueled by the profound lack of public awareness and research on the topic of FGM.
 Survivors from varying backgrounds—Christian, Muslim, American, West African, Indian, Pakistani, Egyptian—have courageously come forward to share their stories and advocate against the practice.
 It is time we listen to them.

 Special thanks to our partners at Cleary Gottlieb Steen & Hamilton LLP for supporting our research and anti-FGM advocacy efforts.